cap-js/docs/java/observability.md

 <img src="./assets/remote-tracing.png" width="600px">

 As an authorized operator, you can access the container and start tools [locally](#profiling-local) in a CLI session running with the same user as the target process.
-Depending on the protocol, the JVM supports on-demand connections (for example, JVM diagnostic tools such as `jcmd`).
+Depending on the protocol, the JVM supports on-demand connections, for example, JVM diagnostic tools such as `jcmd`.
 Alternatively, additional JVM configuration is required as a prerequisite (JMX).
 A bunch of tools also support [remote](#profiling-remote) connections in a secure way.
 Instead of running the tool locally, a remote daemon is started as a proxy in the container, which connects the JVM with a remote profiling tool via an ssh tunnel.

 ### Local Tools { #profiling-local}

 Various CLI-based tools for JVMs are delivered with the SDK.
 Popular examples are [diagnostic tools](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/toc.html) such as `jcmd`, `jinfo`, `jstack`, and `jmap`, which help to fetch basic information about the JVM process regarding all relevant aspects.
-You can take stack traces, heap dumps, fetch GC events and read Java properties and so on.
+You can take stack traces, heap dumps, fetch garbage collection events and read Java properties and so on.
 The SAP JVM comes with additional handy profiling tools: `jvmmon` and `jvmprof`.
 The latter, for instance,  provides a helpful set of traces that allow a deep insight into JVM resource consumption.
 The collected data is stored within a `prf`-file and can be analyzed offline in the [SAP JVM Profiler frontend](https://wiki.scn.sap.com/wiki/display/ASJAVA/Features+and+Benefits).

 ### Remote Tools { #profiling-remote}